 The Ordination of the The Rev. Dr Debra Tedman Took place on December 3rd, 2017.
 Debra will be the assistant Curate at our Church part-time and Assistant at TSS (The Southport School)

 The Most Reverend Dr Phillip Aspinall, Abp of Brisbane, has accepted a recommendation for the Ordination of our Dr Debra Tedman as a Deacon.
-The Ordination will be at 10am on 2nd December at St John’s Cathedral.
 This has been a long journey for Debra and the parish but it is great knowing that in God’s time the process will have come to an exciting completion.
 Debra will be part time assistant chaplain at The Southport School and part time assistant curate at St Peter & St Paul Palm Beach.

 Life can be challenging.
 Whether it’s with difficulties in your relationships, obstacles in your job or career, or problems related to physical and mental health, we can all struggle.
 Yet research shows that one thing makes the difference between getting worn down or stressed out, and that is: resilience.

 Resilience is simply the ability to adapt well when faced with adversity, trauma, or stress.
 No matter what life throws at you, people who exhibit higher levels of resilience have the ability to find a way to embrace life and thrive in the face of strong, painful, and often distressing emotions or events.

 Luckily resilience is a skill you can build and nurture in your life.
 It takes some self discipline, but you can nurture and enhance a new way of embracing life, and all its challenges, by working on these skills:

 Patience comes from our attempts to hold together an always-mixed reality.
 Perfectionism only makes us resentful and judgmental.
 (Sunday)